-Featuring over 100 films from around the world, with categories that include American Independents, Documentary, Graveyard Shift (late-night, genre films), Greater Filmadelphia (local films), Sight & Soundtrack (music-related films), Sports in Motion (sport-related films), and World Narratives (foreign films), you won't want to miss a single moment of the 2012 PHILADELPHIA FILM FESTIVAL.
+Featuring over 100 films from around the world, with categories that include American Independents, Documentary, Graveyard Shift (late-night, genre films), Greater Filmadelphia (local films), Sight & Soundtrack (music-related films), and World Narratives (foreign films), you won’t want to miss a single moment of the 22nd Philadelphia Film Festival, October 17-27, 2013.

 Festival Categories include:

 - American Independents – Featuring powerful new voices in American cinema, these fresh, gritty films explore a variety of subjects through the filmmaker’s uncompromising vision.

 - Contemporary Francophone Cinema – The birthplace of cinema, France continues to produce some of the best movies in the world with films that are funny, daring, sexy and uniquely French.

 - Documentary Showcase – Comprising the best in documentary filmmaking, these compelling films feature everything from stirring character studies to fascinating looks at current global issues.

 - From the Vaults – Film history comes alive as it was meant to be seen – on the big screen.
 Come see old favorites bigger than life once again.